tornaia/lsr/README.md

 To debug the plugin in IntelliJ IDEA, you need only to add a new `Plugin Sandbox Environment` under `Run/Debug Configurations`.
 Use the classpath of module lsr-plugin-idea and set `IntelliJ IDEA IU-145...` as JRE.

-Requirement
+### Requirement

-IntelliJ Idea 2016.2.3 and above.
+IntelliJ Idea 2016.2.3 with Maven 3.3.9 and above.

 ### Usage